Don’t Be Generic

 The terms & conditions can be more legalese if you so desire, but it can be as simple as a bulleted list like the example above.
 At the end of the day, this is the time to ensure that you will get paid for the services that you provide.

 Design proposals are important.
 I chose my designers based on the proposals they sent me.
 They had all the elements mentioned above and clearly stated why I should work with them.
 They didn’t just copy and paste from another document and click send.
 I could tell they took the time to personalize it for me, Ethan Parry.
 In short, long stories and marketing copy don’t belong in a proposal.
-Use HolaBrief's Customisable Templates to help set up the first sections of your proposal.
+Use HolaBrief's Customisable Templates to help set up the first sections of your design proposal.
 You can easily download them and print out as a PDF.
 Next time you find yourself preparing one, cut the fluff and be strategic.
 You’ll be grateful you did.

-After setting up your proposal and contract, it's time to set up your creative brief!
+After setting up your design proposal and contract, it's time to set up your creative brief!
 Use HolaBrief's customisable templates to help guide you through the kickoff meeting and gather all the learnings in one neatly designed PDF, ready to be shared with your client.
 It's your go-to document to refer back to when validating your design decisions.
 Sign up now.